You want smart political talk without the meltdowns?

 Joe, this is your wheelhouse.

-Uh Hunter Biden used the mansion where Joe's secret documents were found as his home office, and so far the DOJ is looking the other way on what would be Biden's largest stash of documents, uh, and that's at the University of Delaware.
+And so far, the DOJ is looking the other way on what would be Biden's largest stash of documents, and that's at the University of Delaware.

-They won't go to the University of Delaware, Sean, and they won't go to the Hobbith Beach House.
+They won't go to the University of Delaware, Sean, and they won't go to the Rehoboth Beach House.

 Remember, Rehoboth is where Joe Biden has spent something like 157 days of his presidency, right?